 The Australian Open is played on a hard-court surface and has been dominated by Novak Djokovic in recent years.
 He’s won the tournament eight times since 2008, giving him the record of most singles titles at the event.

-As the first grand slam of the year, excitement is always high for this famous Melbourne tennis event and as one of the highest attended, it definitely makes the list of best tennis tournaments.
+As the first grand slam of the year, the 2021 Australian Open Tennis dates are January 18-31, excitement is always high for this famous Melbourne tennis event and as one of the highest attended, it definitely makes the list of best tennis tournaments.

 French Open – Roland Garros, Paris (Grand Slam Event)